ArturPoltser/py-fastapi-city-temperature-management-api/README.md

 ```shell
 pip install -r requirements.txt
 ```
+5. You should register on weatherapi.com and get your API_KEY
+6. Copy .env.sample and create .env file.
+After that you need to put your own API_KEY instead of default one.
 ## Running the Server

-To run the server, navigate to the project directory and execute the following command:
+To run the server execute the following command:

 ```shell
 uvicorn main:app --reload
 ```

 ## Endpoints
+I recommend you to interact with API from ```/docs``` endpoint.

 ### City App
 * GET /cities: Get a list of all cities.